Lynx-webapp/Lynx-web/README.md

 # Hi !

-Lynx is a simple, crypted, and fast cumunication webapp.
+Lynx is a simple, crypted, and fast communication webapp.

 ## To Do